ON24 (NYSE:ONTF) Issues FY 2022 Earnings Guidance

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-BlackRock Inc. raised its holdings in ON24 by 7.9% in the first quarter.
-BlackRock Inc. now owns 1,635,133 shares of the company’s stock worth $21,502,000 after purchasing an additional 119,092 shares in the last quarter.
-Federated Hermes Inc. bought a new position in ON24 in the first quarter worth about $8,897,000.
-State Street Corp raised its holdings in ON24 by 4.1% in the first quarter.
-State Street Corp now owns 561,539 shares of the company’s stock worth $7,384,000 after purchasing an additional 22,178 shares in the last quarter.
-Nantahala Capital Management LLC bought a new position in ON24 in the first quarter worth about $5,051,000.
-Finally, S Squared Technology LLC raised its holdings in ON24 by 516.3% in the first quarter.
-S Squared Technology LLC now owns 154,086 shares of the company’s stock worth $2,026,000 after purchasing an additional 129,086 shares in the last quarter.
-70.24% of the stock is currently owned by institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Hsbc Holdings PLC raised its position in ON24 by 4.6% in the 1st quarter.
+Hsbc Holdings PLC now owns 21,914 shares of the company’s stock valued at $287,000 after buying an additional 968 shares during the last quarter.
+Occudo Quantitative Strategies LP raised its holdings in shares of ON24 by 171.6% during the 2nd quarter.
+Occudo Quantitative Strategies LP now owns 30,110 shares of the company’s stock worth $286,000 after buying an additional 19,024 shares in the last quarter.
+Engineers Gate Manager LP acquired a new position in shares of ON24 during the 1st quarter worth $276,000.
+MetLife Investment Management LLC increased its holdings in ON24 by 57.0% in the 1st quarter.
+MetLife Investment Management LLC now owns 16,511 shares of the company’s stock worth $217,000 after purchasing an additional 5,994 shares in the last quarter.
+Finally, JPMorgan Chase & Co. increased its holdings in ON24 by 69.9% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 22,592 shares of the company’s stock worth $214,000 after purchasing an additional 9,296 shares in the last quarter.
+Institutional investors own 70.24% of the company’s stock.

 ON24 Company Profile